Privacy Policy

 - to execute and process payments,

-- to check creditworthiness and identity,
+- for creditworthiness and identity checks,

 - for fraud prevention and risk analysis,